U.S. flag An official website of the United States government

 How are traditional soaps and synthetic detergents different?

 Ordinary soap is made by combining fats or oils and an alkali, such as lye.
 The fats and oils, which may be from animal, vegetable, or mineral sources, are degraded into free fatty acids, which then combine with the alkali to form crude soap.
-The lye reacts with the oils, turning what starts out as liquid into blocks of soap.
+The alkali reacts with the oils, turning what starts out as liquid into blocks of soap.
 When made properly, no lye remains in the finished product.
 In the past, people commonly made their own soap using animal fats and lye that had been extracted from wood ashes.

-What’s the regulatory definition of soap?
+What’s FDA's regulatory definition of soap (21 CFR 701.20)?

 1. What it’s made of: To be regulated as “soap,” the product must be composed mainly of the “alkali salts of fatty acids,” that is, the material you get when you combine fats or oils with an alkali, such as lye.

 2. What ingredients cause its cleaning action: To be regulated as “soap,” those “alkali salts of fatty acids” must be the only material that results in the product’s cleaning action.
 If the product contains synthetic detergents, it’s a cosmetic, not a soap.
-You still can use the word “soap” on the label.
+You can still use the word “soap” on the label.

 How are different “soap” products regulated?

 • If it’s a drug, it’s regulated by FDA.
+The FD&C Act defines drugs, in part, by their intended use, as "articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease" and "articles (other than food) intended to affect the structure or any function of the body of man or other animals" [FD&C Act, sec.
+201(g)(1)].
 It must comply with the regulations (called “monographs”) for certain categories of non-prescription drugs or requirements for new drug approval.
 You will need to register your firm and list your products with FDA.
-For more information, you can contact FDA’s Center for Drug Evaluation and Research (CDER), Division of Drug Information, Small Business Assistance, at CDERSmallBusiness@fda.hhs.gov

 What if my ingredients are “natural” or “organic”?

-The laws and regulations that FDA enforces do not have definitions for “natural” or “organic.”
+• The laws and regulations that FDA enforces do not have definitions for “natural” or “organic.”
 The same requirements apply to your product no matter whether the ingredients are plant, animal, mineral, or synthetic.
 It’s important not to assume that using only ingredients from plants will make your products safe.
-To learn more, see “‘Organic’ Cosmetics” and “Product Testing.”

 Resources For You